nkuchyna/AbstractVM/README.md

 # AbstractVM
-Simple virtual machine that can interpret programs written in a basic assembly language | UNIT Factory
+Simple virtual machine that can interpret commands written in a basic assembly language | UNIT Factory
 ------------------------------------------------------------------------------------------------------
 - AbstractVM is a machine that uses a stack to compute simple arithmetic expressions.
 These arithmetic expressions are provided to the machine as basic assembly programs.
 -  Composed of a series of instructions, with one instruction per line (push, pop, dump, assert, sub, mul, div, mod, print, exit).